-Turf, along with smoky coal, is fossil fuel.
+Turf, along with smoky coal, is a fossil fuel.
 It emits greenhouse gas and is known to be an air pollutant and aggravating factor for the high rates of childhood asthma in Ireland.
 For the environment minister, 1,300 people die each year in Ireland due to air pollution from solid fuel burning – smoky coal, turf, wet wood – according to the European Environment Agency’s 2020 report on Air Quality in Europe, and needs to come to an end.

 The government argues that banning smoky coal from being used in households, which is more consensual among lawmakers, would only be possible by restricting other smoky fuels like wet wood and peat.
 Prime Minister Martin said on Tuesday that “ultimately smoky coal is the villain, the real enemy,” pointing out that “turf is dying out as a basic fuel”.
 Coal companies could challenge the legislation if it only targeted smoky coal and not peat products.

-In a context of energy price increase, the motion issued by Sinn Féin also wanted to cancel the carbon tax increase scheduled on May 1 and to temporarily remove excise duty on home heating oil, a move that Martin said was “full of duplicity”.
+In the context of an energy price increase, the motion issued by Sinn Féin also wanted to cancel the carbon tax increase scheduled on May 1 and to temporarily remove excise duty on home heating oil, a move that Martin said was “full of duplicity”.
 A motion from rural Independents to remove the carbon tax was also rejected.